In response to the Covid-19 pandemic, we are donating 100% of our proceeds to the International Rescue Committee.

 We still have 550 books remaining in stock.
 All book sales will be donated to the IRC to help care for the same refugees we profiled 5 years ago, still stuck in the same camps.Read a sample from the book (PDF, 40MB) Order your copy now

 “Greece currently hosts approximately 50,000 refugees, most of whom will remain in the country.
 The International Rescue Committee ensures these refugees understand their rights and provides them with job training, and psychosocial support so that they can rebuild their lives.”

-A ten-week journey through the crisis at its peak.
-Learn about the diaspora from an eye-level perspective.
+A ten-week journey through the Syrian Refugee Crisis at its peak.
+Learn about the diaspora from a first-hand, eye-level Syrian perspective.

 By October 2015, thousands of refugees arriving in Turkey could find themselves on a boat to Greece just hours later.
 Syrians, Iraqis, and Afghans began viewing the trip as the only viable alternative to their dire situation.
 Smugglers became well known, and the trip was well documented.
 The journey became demystified, eroding the barrier of fear around it.
 By the end of 2015, more than one million refugees had sought asylum in Europe.
 Their stories are the subject of this book.

 International media has documented the crisis through a macro lens.
 In contrast, Displaced shines a light on the individuals behind the crisis and their struggle to rebuild and move forward with their lives.